d60402/i-o-who/README.md

 # I-O-Who

-This project demonstrates the use of an [Auth0 Webtask](https://webtask.io) to integrate Google Home, IFTT, and MongoDB for keeping track of [IOUs](https://en.wikipedia.org/wiki/IOU).
+This project demonstrates the use of an [Auth0 Webtask](https://webtask.io) to integrate [Google Home](https://madeby.google.com/home/), [IFTT](https://ifttt.com), and [MongoDB](https://www.mongodb.com/)
+for keeping track of [IOUs](https://en.wikipedia.org/wiki/IOU).
 Just say, "Hey Google.
-Create an IOU for Daryl for ten dollars", and a document is created in your MongoDB to record the person's name and the amount you owe them.
+Create an IOU for Daryl for ten dollars", and a document is created in the database to record the person's name and the amount you owe them.

 ## Setting Everything Up